bernardtse/credit-risk-classification/README.md

 ## 1. Overview

-This challenge uses various techniques to train and evaluate a model based on loan risk.
+This challenge uses various techniques to train and evaluate a supervised machine learning model based on loan risk.
 A dataset of historical lending activity from a peer-to-peer lending services company is used to build a model that can identify the creditworthiness of borrowers.

 ## 2. Repository, Setup and Execution